-Finally, RKUHAP has included a proposed regulation for "Plea Bargaining" institution or known as "Plea of guilt through 'Special Path'" was used by the writers in term of simplifying the understanding of the concept that similar to "Plea Bargaining" which has been used by other countries, because RKUHAP itself has not given a title in the regulation written in Article 198 paragraph (5) and 199 RKUHAP) as regulated in Article 198 paragraph (5) and 199.
+Finally, RKUHAP has included a proposed regulation for "Plea Bargaining" institution or known as "Plea of guilt through 'Special Path'" (The term of "Plea of guilt through 'Special Path'" was used by the writers in term of simplifying the understanding of the concept that similar to "Plea Bargaining" which has been used by other countries, because RKUHAP itself has not given a title in the regulation written in Article 198 paragraph (5) and 199 RKUHAP) as regulated in Article 198 paragraph (5) and 199.
 This regulation provides the possibility for judges not to impose a crime with a maximum criminal charges against the defendant who has admitted committing crime.
-Although it does not explicitly state that there is a Plea Bargaining System which has been practiced in many countries.
+Although it does not explicitly state that there is a Plea Bargaining institution that has been known in many countries, the spirit of this concept has similarities with the Plea Bargaining System which has been practiced in many countries.
 Furthermore, it is expected that with the concept of Plea Bargaining or "Plea of guilt through 'Special Path'", can provide benefits in decreasing criminal case backlogs in Indonesian courts.